 As a psychotherapist here in Los Angeles I often have clients who come to me seeking help for a wide variety of life problems and personal difficulties.
+This Article is intended to help your problem.
 Anxiety, depression, financial insecurity, drug addiction and marital problems are just a few of the issues that I see people struggling with.
 Often, by simply revealing and discussing their issues with me these clients start to see a reduction in their difficulties, such as less anxiety, improvements in both their mood and their relationships, less struggle with their addictions, and more.
 But sometimes the problems don’t seem to get better and I often see that what is needed is a deeper commitment to making changes in one’s life and the willingness to take action.
 Those who can acknowledge their problems, can be open-minded towards trying something new and who are willing to commit and take action invariably begin to feel better and function more efficiently in their lives.
 I am continually amazed at how quickly and successfully people start to heal mentally, physically and emotionally.

 This has lead me to often ponder the question: What are the factors that lead to growth and healing in people and a reduction of their problems?
 What I’ve found is that a person must exhibit three qualities for real and deep change to occur in them.
 Those three factors are reflected in the acronym HOW: Honesty, Open-mindedness and Willingness. *(I must confess that I in no way originated this idea.
 These three factors are often mentioned in the 12 step recovery programs and appear in the book Alcoholics Anonymous, also known as The Big Book.)

 In this blog post I would like to explore these three qualities and discuss how they are essential in helping people overcome their difficulties in life.